tfeb/star/README.md

 Štar has no built-in knowledge of how to iterate over lists, or over ranges of reals or whatever.
 Rather it treats iteration by asking two questions:

 - is there more?
-- if there is, what it it?
+- if there is, what is it?

 An *iterator* is an expression which can answer these two questions.
 It does this by evaluating to two functions: